-If you're a newly eligible employee, or during Open Enrollment, you may enroll by logging in to your account on At Your Service Online, at https://atyourserviceonline.ucop.edu/ayso.
+If you're a newly eligible employee, or during Open Enrollment, you may enroll by logging in to your account on At Your Service Online, at atyourserviceonline.ucop.edu/ayso, or on UCPath, at ucpath.universityofcalifornia.edu (depending on your location).
 Otherwise, you'll need to fill out the UPAY 850 form, available here: ucal.us/UPAY850.
-If you're an academic student employee or graduate student researcher, you should use the UPAY 919-ASE/GSR form: ucnet.universityofcalifornia.edu/forms/pdf/upay-919-ase-gsr.pdf.
+If you're an academic student employee or graduate student researcher, you should use the UPAY 919- ASE/GSR form: ucnet.universityofcalifornia.edu/forms/pdf/ upay-919-ase-gsr.pdf.